 Goal 2: to develop rhetorical skills - awareness of the importance of audience, context, purpose, Kairos, and appeals to logos, ethos, and pathos.
-These will enable us to express evidence-based opinions clearly, concisely, and persuasively.
+These will enable you to express evidence-based opinions clearly, concisely, and persuasively.
 Developing an evolving core of beliefs and values requires conscious effort and skill.
-The skills required for this task are outlined in the English 1A General Education Learning Outcomes: 1) active and rhetorical reading; 2) a writing process that gives us the opportunity to engage in analysis and critical thinking-research, prewriting, organizing our thoughts, composing, revising, editing, proofreading, and regular self-assessment; 3) rhetorical strategies that strengthen our reading and enrich our writing; 4) credible, useful research; and 5) effective communication skills (listening, reading, writing, and speaking).
+The skills required for this task are outlined in the English 1A General Education Learning Outcomes: 1) active and rhetorical reading; 2) a writing process that gives you the opportunity to engage in analysis and critical thinking-research, prewriting, organizing your thoughts, composing, revising, editing, proofreading, and self-assessing; 3) rhetorical strategies that strengthen your reading and enrich your writing; 4) credible, useful research; and 5) effective communication skills (listening, reading, writing, and speaking).
 In short, we will use the articles in the NYT as models for our own writing.